 npx smartlead-mcp-server config

-npx smartlead-mcp-server start --api-key=your_api_key_here
+npx smartlead-mcp-server config --api-key=your_api_key_here

-Add the following to your Claude extension configuration:
+Add this to your Claude configuration:

 {